 Often the most overlooked are insider threats.
 Malicious or accidental, insider threats are often unsuspected.
 Like a can of paint waiting to fall, insider threats often come as a complete surprise.
 Whether this is sharing a password with a colleague, leaving a computer unlocked or sensitive information on a desk, insider threats aren’t limited to the contact centre.
 As more agents and employees work remotely, the risk gets taken home and is increased.
 Contact centre managers don’t have the same visibility of their staff, and many organizations’ IT departments don’t have the same security measures in place that they would within a contact centre.
 This leads to opportunity, whether intentional or not, for vulnerabilities.

 Holiday tip: compliance is not simply an IT responsibility.
 When an organization follows up to date company practices, the organization becomes stronger as a whole.

 There are more points of vulnerability than ever before as contact centres continue to grow, become more efficient, and more metrics driven.
 It’s easy to miss a strategic phishing attack.
 It can sneak up on you like a shovel to the face, and the damage is done before you realize you were even vulnerable to begin with.
 Without proper training, phishing attacks really can seem to come out of nowhere.
 As remote agents are facing new and additional distractions away from the contact centre, proper training is more imperative than ever to keep your teams alert.

-Holiday tip: take the time to train your team what to look for in a phishing attack and do so regularly.
-Your agents are often your organization’s first line of defence.
+Holiday tip: take the time to train your team on what to look for in a phishing attack and do so regularly.
+Your agents are often your organisation’s first line of defence.